Factbox: How will Britain's EU referendum vote count work on the night?

 ARE ALL THE COUNTING AREAS THE SAME?

-The Birmingham area has around 700,000 eligible voters while the City of London counting area has 7,000 eligible voters.
+The Birmingham area has around 700,000 eligible voters while the City of London counting area, comprising the central financial district of the capital, has just 7,000 eligible voters.
 The smallest counting area is the Isles of Scilly which has about 1,700 voters.

 Estimated time of declarations in the bigger areas: Northern Ireland around 0030, Birmingham around 0330, Leeds around 0400, Glasgow around 0400, Sheffield around 0330, Cornwall around 0230-0300, Bradford around 0200, Durham around 0130, Manchester around 0400 and Edinburgh around 0300-0400).